worksome/request-factories/README.md

 #### Using `fake` on the form request

+> ⚠️ Because `HasFactory` will be in your application code, you must require this package as a production dependency to use this feature (don't use the `--dev` flag when installing).

 If you've used Laravel model factories, you'll likely be used to calling `::factory()` on eloquent models to get a new factory instance.
 Request factories have similar functionality available.
 First, add the `Worksome\RequestFactories\Concerns\HasFactory` trait to the relevant FormRequest: